annihilator01/GameEngine/README.md

 ### Selection Scene
 <img src="https://i.imgur.com/i0ehAm6.png" width="700">
 Here you can choose player names, number of unit stacks (from 1 to 6), type of units in each unit stack, number of units in each unit stack (from 1 to 1000).
 <br/>There are 11 base types of units in the game, but you can add your custom types creating folder 'mods/' in the same folder with .jar file of the game.
 This folder must contain .json file with information about custom type and image of this type (optional).
-Example of such .json files [here](https://github.com/annihilator01/GameEngine/releases/tag/1.1).
+Example of such .json files <a href="https://github.com/annihilator01/GameEngine/releases/tag/1.0">here</a>.
 <br/>Also, if you want to delete one unit stack you should right-click on it.

 <br/>Each unit has some characteristics (list of them below).